VonHeikemen/lsp-zero.nvim/README.md

 * Setup [autocompletion](https://github.com/VonHeikemen/lsp-zero.nvim#autocompletion).
 * Enable automatic setup of LSP servers.

+## How to get the most out of this plugin

+This plugin is designed to provide an opinionated set of defaults for working with LSP servers and Autocompletion in Neovim.
+A few things should be considered before you use it in your own config.

+* Trying to configure a plugin that is already used inside lsp-zero can cause issues and loss of functionality.
+If you want to customize lsp-zero please  visit the [Advance usage](https://github.com/VonHeikemen/lsp-zero.nvim/blob/main/advance-usage.md) page, in there you'll find solutions for common scenarios.
+You can also read about the [lua api](https://github.com/VonHeikemen/lsp-zero.nvim#lua-api) to get details about the functions available for configuration.
+* lsp-zero uses [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) to configure the language servers.
+Manually calling the `lspconfig` module in another part of your configuration will likely result in a broken configuration.
+* If you feel something is missing, search the [discussions](https://github.com/VonHeikemen/lsp-zero.nvim/discussions) to see if it has already been discussed, and open a new discussion if not.
+* If you want to set up `nvim-cmp` yourself, you still can.
+See the [Advanced Usage](https://github.com/VonHeikemen/lsp-zero.nvim/blob/main/advance-usage.md#the-current-api-is-not-enough) section for instructions on how to assure your own configuration does not conflict with lsp-zero.
+* Snippet functionality is provided via [Luasnip](https://github.com/L3MON4D3/LuaSnip).
+You can use Luasnip to write snippets yourself, or install a collection of snippets.
+The snippet collection [friendly-snippets](https://github.com/rafamadriz/friendly-snippets) is the one recommended in the Install section, but do note it is optional.

 ## Resources for new users

 ### Step by Step tutorial